Haraj-backend/hex-monscape/README.md

 > When we use [Hexagonal Architecture](./docs/reference/hex-architecture.md) to build a system, it is quite easy to swap its infrastructure code with another technologies.
 >
 > So for example, if initially we used in-memory storage to store our data, we could easily swap it with MySQL storage or something else.
 This is why in this project we provide `3` variants of game server for you, this is to demonstrate exactly this point.

-## Primary References

-To start learning the concept of [Hexagonal Architecture](./docs/reference/hex-architecture.md) please use [this doc](./docs/reference/hex-architecture.md) as your primary source of learning.
-This is so you won't be having too much confusion when learning it from other online resources.

-To learn about the methodology on how to implement [Hexagonal Architecture](./docs/reference/hex-architecture.md) on a project, please refer to [this doc](./docs/reference/project-methodology.md).

 ## Attribution